 Instead, focus on bringing your authentic voice to the party and building up a small following of ardent fans of your site.
 Find a niche that you can service and grow from there.

 How do you measure progress?

 Trying to do too much is where most affiliates fail.
 Building too many sites, spreading themselves too thinly and not being able to create enough content to make their sites worthy.
 Getting started can seem overwhelming at first with so much to learn and do.

-If you have 100 mailing list subscribers then work towards adding another ten in the month ahead.
-If you earnt £100 last month then work towards making it £110 this month.
-If you have 200 unique visitors last month then aim for 220 this month.
+If you have 100 mailing list subscribers, then work towards adding another ten in the month ahead.
+If you earnt £100 last month, then work towards making it £110 this month.
+If you had 200 unique visitors last month, then aim for 220 this month.
 Increase your Facebook followers by 10%, Twitter followers by 10%.

 These small increases are realistically achievable and stop you from being overwhelmed with the negative thoughts that stop so many affiliates dead in their tracks.

 When asked what the greatest invention in history was Albert Einstein replied “compound interest”.
 In the same way, as compound interest works increasing your output by 10% month on month will lead to some astonishing production gains.
 You will achieve far more than you ever thought possible.